Jack2208/MLSec_Project/README.md

 :video_game: For a quick demo example for the first model, check out [this notebook](https://colab.research.google.com/drive/1mcSwVvoXpjQkbpnZvBncY0YEq2-wXr-Z#scrollTo=Crc4Y6_PPoc5).

-:pencil: For a complete evaluation of all five models, check out the results provided in this repository.
+:pencil: For a complete evaluation of all five models, check out the code and the results provided in this repository.

 ## Overview